Supporting Adults with Dyslexia

 - Dyslexia Assessment for Adults

-- Tuition for Adults
+- Specialist Dyslexia Tuition and Mentoring for Adults

 Please contact our Dyslexia Advice Centre for further information.